|Will and Luke cannot WAIT for sis to be born.|

 |My first glimpse of my daughter was this photo.|

-After I was all stapled up I was wheeled back to the room, Jesse was holding my hand the whole way.
+After I was all stapled up I was wheeled back to the room, Jesse was squeezing my hand the whole way.
 I was numb.
 Not just from the spinal block, but my head and my heart were numb.
 When we got back to my room my mom, Matt and Diane were waiting there for us.
 They told us later that by the looks on our faces they thought she didn't make it.
 I could barely speak and I told them what the doctors said.
-"They think she has Down syndrome" and my mom hugged me tight.
+"They think she has Down syndrome" my mom hugged me tight.
 For some reason the experience of telling my family is foggy.
 I don't remember what was said.
 My brother said they were all crying.
 I wish I could remember.

 Once the medicine wore off I begged Jesse to wheel me up to see her.
 It had been 7 hours.
 Jesse spent the whole first day next to her side.
 I often wonder what was said during that time.
 I think he whispered to her how he was going to protect and love her for the rest of his life.
 I think that first day was very important and special for them.
 They bonded as father and daughter.
 He was there for her when she needed him the most.
 She is a lucky little girl to have this man as her father.
 The love he has for her is insurmountable.